milgra/zenmusic/README.md

 Zen Multimedia Desktop System

+inspired by the golden-era itunes and the tracker module players of the early 90's

+slick, lag-free 60 fps smooth and momentum scrolling retro-minimalistic ui always visible frequency and scope analyzers status line and activity window for full transparency optional library auto-organizing

 Main goals : operating transparency - all events are logged in event viewer

 zen media - offline file/media viewer and manager / preview area, file info area